Krewe of Bacchus: Membership

 The 2020 Krewe included more than 1,600 members, and its parade featured 33 floats, including its signature floats: the Bacchasaurus, a giant dinosaur; the Bacchawhoppa, an equally large whale; Bacchagator, an enormous alligator; and Bacchatality, a three-float procession made up of restaurateurs.
 The Baccha-Amore, a love themed float, was introduced in 2008.
 For the 50th Anniversary, the Krewe introduced two new signature floats: the BacchaKong Family and the Bacchaneer.
-In keeping with tradition, "Bacchus beads" and doubloons are thrown to revelers from the floats.
+In 2026 Baby Bacchawhoppa will be joining the Bacchawhoppa float as a tandem addition to that signature float.
+In keeping with tradition, "Bacchus beads," Bacchus Socks, and doubloons are thrown to revelers from the floats.

 After a long absence from prime time television, Bacchus returned to the New Orleans airwaves in 2009, when NBC affiliate WDSU produced a five-hour live broadcast of the parade and ensuing party at New Orleans Morial Convention Center.
 The Bacchus Rendezvous, the krewe's ball, has been held at the Convention Center since 1994 after it was held at the now-demolished Rivergate Convention Center from 1969 to 1993.